Spikes-2212-Programming-Guild/SpikesLogger/README.md

 it is meant to be used for debugging but feel free to use it as you want.

 # logging values
-1. _FIRST_, set the "server IP" setting in the app to your roborio's ip.
+1. _FIRST_, set the "server IP" in the app settings to your roborio's ip, and make sure you are connected to the robot's router.
 2. _SECOND_, to log the values from your robot, you can use a couple of methods.

 **note:** make sure to not log the temp value in the app settings, otherwise it will not be logged.